-MULTIPLE-INPUT multiple-output (MIMO) technology can increase the capacity and/or reliability of wireless channels.
-Relaying techniques, on the other hand, can extend the communication range and coverage by supporting shadowed users with the help of relay nodes.
+Multiple-input multiple-output (MIMO) technology provides a wireless system with a large number of degrees of freedom, which can be used for increasing the capacity and/or reliability of wireless channels.
+Relaying techniques, on the other hand, can extend the communication range and coverage by supporting shadowed users with the help of relay nodes and reduce the transmission power required to reach the users far from the base station.
 These benefits make MIMO relaying techniques a powerful candidate for implementation in the next generation wireless networks.

 Considering a system with a single data stream and perfect channel knowledge at the destination, several methods can be used to achieve the potential benefits of the MIMO channel.
-Maximum ratio transmission and combining (MRT-MRC) [1] is a simple technique that achieves full diversity order and provides considerable array gain compared to space-time codes [2].
+Maximum ratio transmission and combining (MRT-MRC) technique [1] can achieve full diversity order while providing considerable array gain compared to space-time codes [2].
 This gain is achieved at the expense of obtaining channel knowledge at the source, therefore, the destination needs to send the quantized channel information back to the source.
-While a general purpose minimum mean-square error (MMSE) quantizer can be used to quantize each channel